 If you invest in gold mining companies, you will have leveraged exposure to gold.
 The mining companies tend to rise more when the price of gold goes up, and vice versa.
 Investors can get exposure to gold by buying these stocks since the share price of mining companies is dependent on the price of gold.
 A gold investment in mining companies also generates dividends, unlike buying gold bars or jewelry.

 The correlation coefficient is a statistical measure used to describe the linear relationship between two assets.
 And the low correlation between gold and other assets is arguably its biggest strength.

-Gold can do well when the stock market goes bad and vice versa.
-But both can also go up and down at the same time, since they have a correlation close to 0.
+Gold can do well when the stock market goes down and vice versa.
+But both can also go up and down at the same time since they have a correlation close to 0.
 On the opposite end of the spectrum, if something is negatively correlated, it moves in the opposite direction.
-Correlation -1 means that there is a completely inverse relationship between the performance of the assets, and then you get no return at all.
+Correlation -1 means that there is a completely inverse relationship between the performance of the assets, and then you get no return at all (but still pay fees).

-In conclusion: you want multiple assets in a portfolio with the correlation as close to 0 as possible, and gold’s low correlation with other assets is why it is such a good building block in a portfolio.
+In conclusion: You want multiple assets in a portfolio with a correlation as close to 0 as possible, and gold’s low correlation with other assets is why it is such a good building block in a portfolio.

 How and where is gold used?

 An average person holds approximately one ounce of gold.
 Gold is used for exclusive jewelry, but is also an important component in almost all technology that we use since the metal conducts electricity efficiently and resists corrosion.

 For example, gold is used for:

 - space technology